bkis/redojo/README.md

 ## Security
 It may be a good idea to secure the server path exposing the web frontent (the `php` stuff) with a password.
 Otherwise, everyone (*who knows those files are there*) could see your planned downloads or even add new ones - of course you don't want that.

-You can just use basic HTTP Auth (easy to set up in both **Apache** and **Nginx**) and add your user credentials to the "client" scripts config (`redojo.config`).
-The script will use these credentials to fetch the list of download jobs from your server (but not for the actual downloads, of course).
+You can just use basic HTTP Auth (easy to set up in both **Apache** and **Nginx**) and add the credentials to the "client" scripts config (`redojo.config`).
+The script will use them to fetch the list of download jobs from your server (but not for the actual downloads, of course).

 ## Troubleshooting